macabeus/macro-compiler/README.md

 >Hey!
 Warning: This project is under construction, thus it is incomplete and currently only has a tiny subset of EventMacro commands.

->You may follow the MacroCompiler development [on this post](http://openkorebrasil.org/index.php?/topic/4457-projeto-macro-compiler-compilador-do-eventmacro/) (in Portuguese)

 # Example

 The macro